 • Meet the needs for niche practices that concentrate efforts on service to a specific geographic area or identity group

 A broad understanding of the complex issues facing health and midwifery care delivery prepares students to work with people from different backgrounds, no matter the setting.
-Even if a student never intends to work with a given population of people, knowing how to communicate and support women and families with dignity and compassion furthers the goals of safe and humane birth for all.
+Even if a student never intends to work with a given population of people, knowing how to communicate and support families with dignity and compassion furthers the goals of safe and humane birth for all.

 The Whats of Cultural Competency Education in AAMI

 • Required course in Cultural Competency that meets the health care industry’s standard.
 A number of workshops and online courses are available, many of them are free.

 • Required reading, multi-media, and writing on racial, cultural, economic and gender identity disparities in access to and quality of care.

 Options in the Student Resources for further study and engagement